Living in Saskatoon, Sk

 With a growing number of local breweries and distillers emerging over the past few years, Saskatoon is quickly becoming one of the best cities in Western Canada for local beverages.

 Saskatoon is home to the University of Saskatchewan, one of Canada’s most distinguished universities.
 It is also home to SaskPolytec, and a host of smaller business colleges serving the needs of students.
+Thousands of students are moving to Saskatoon every year.

 With schools located conveniently across the city and bus service for most, you will be sure to be close to school wherever you live when moving to Saskatoon.